plumber-sc/plumber-sc/README.md

   ],
 ```

-Secondly, you need to turn off CSRF validation.
-In `config.json` change `"AntiForgeryEnabled": true` to `"AntiForgeryEnabled": false`

 ## Vue Build Setup

 If you want to change something in the app, below you will find instructions on how to build the project below.